-Gift someone you love with your time and attention, and add a little culture!
-Take him or her to a concert, live performance, or even a studio tour of CBC (don’t ask why that popped into my head.
-It just did).
+Gift someone you love with your time and attention, and add a little culture.
+Take him or her to a concert, live performance, or even a studio tour of your local radio or TV station.

 Me, I prefer cans of Tim Horton’s coffee and bagged flavoured teas that I can serve to guests (not the loose tea, because I don’t know how to make a pot of tea).
 I love coffee and tea gifts because they’re practical and usable, but still fun to open on Christmas morning.

 I’ve heard that bacon-flavoured foods are popular, such as Bacon-Flavoured Coffee or Baconnaise.
 I think almost any gourmet or different type of food would be a great gift idea for people who don’t want more stuff, because it’s an adventure!
 I hate bacon, but I would try bacon-flavoured coffee in a heartbeat.
 Just to see.
 I could always give it to my husband if I don’t like it.
 He loves bacon.

 Here’s a suggestion from Karen, over at www.BucketTripper.com: how about coupons/tickets/gift certificates for travel destinations,activities, or restaurants in their area?
 A lot of people don’t ever see the marquis destinations and restaurants they live near because of the expense or because they figure they’ll get to it later (and later never comes).